ianatherton/first_person_slasher_rpg/fpslashrpg_proj/PROGRESS_REPORT.md

     - "side_swing" - A horizontal swing from left to right
   - Added random selection between attack animations for variety
   - Improved animation system to properly handle wind-up and follow-through
+- Added debug UI functionality:
+  - Implemented FPS counter in the top-left corner
+  - Created toggleable debug interface (press F3 to toggle)
+  - Set up system for easily adding more debug information in the future

 ## Technical Notes
 - The morning star model uses "mgrip" node as the grip area and "hitbox" for collision detection